-- (A) Non-lawyers who retain [examples of relevant professional licenses] or other licenses relevant to the subject matter of the adjudication should be presumed to have the requisite qualifications to serve. - (B) The presumption of qualification for a licensed, non-lawyer representative described in subsection (A) depends on the representative being a member in good standing of their licensing jurisdiction at the time of the representation and not being otherwise prohibited by law from acting as a representative.
+- (A) Non-lawyers who retain [specific relevant professional licenses for the Agency] or other licenses relevant to the subject matter of the adjudication should be used to have the requisite qualifications to serve. - (B) The presumption of qualification for a licensed, non-lawyer representative described in subsection (A) depends on the representative being a member in good standing of their licensing jurisdiction at the time of the representation and not being otherwise prohibited by law from acting as a representative.

-- 1. (to subsection (A)): For example, the Agency Practice Act expressly permits certified public accountants to act as a representative in adjudications before the Internal Revenue Service.
-5 U.S.C. § 500(c). - 2. (to subsection (A)): The question of whether a license is in a field relevant to the subject matter of the adjudication is a question for the [designated Agency official], but should be interpreted broadly to include any field that may provide the representative with experience, education, or training that may be useful in the adjudication. - 3. (to subsection (A)): Relevant licenses may be broadly construed to include recognition of any of the qualification(s) in rule 204 by an established accreditation system. - 4. (to subsection (B)): Being a member in good standing of a licensing jurisdiction includes not being under active suspension or disbarment by that jurisdiction from engaging in the licensed activity.
+- 1. Lawyers who are no longer licensed to practice law shall be treated as non-lawyers under these rules.
+See Comment 4 to rule 204. - 2. (to subsection (A)): For example, the Agency Practice Act expressly permits certified public accountants to act as a representative in adjudications before the Internal Revenue Service.
+5 U.S.C. § 500(c). - 3. (to subsection (A)): The question of whether a license is in a field relevant to the subject matter of the adjudication is a question for the [designated Agency official], but should be interpreted broadly to include any field that may provide the representative with experience, education, or training that may be useful in the adjudication. - 4. (to subsection (A)): Relevant licenses may be broadly construed to include recognition of any of the qualification(s) in rule 204 by an established accreditation system. - 5. (to subsection (B)): Being a member in good standing of a licensing jurisdiction includes not being under active suspension or disbarment by that jurisdiction from engaging in the licensed activity.
 See, e.g., 38 C.F.R. § 14.633(c)(5) (VA).